NickWard00/Clash-Of-Commits/README.md

 ### Impressions
 We had a lot of fun coding this assignment.
 Right guys?
+Right.
 Overall, I think our group enjoyed this assignment because we had a lot of creative freedom with it.
 We also lucked out in the random team selection because everyone contributed pretty regularly to our game's development.
 I think in order to improve this assignment, you should ~~behead~~ penalize any students that don't do their fair share of work.
 Also, the assignment is a LOT of work.
 We had everyone working regularly, pulling an easy 15-20 hours a week and still